 Figure 10.
 Variation in abundance of megafaunal groups along the cable route.
 Paired stations (left chart) show little variation in mean densities of megafauna over 10 stations along the cable.
-Right chart – variation in megafaunal groups at 3 stations at Neck depths (~500 m) where the cable is suspended slightly above the bottom.
+Right chart – variation in megafaunal groups at three stations at Neck depths (~500 m) where the cable is suspended slightly above the bottom.
 Note the higher abundance of Rajiformes (Skates) over the cable compared to 50 m away.
 Cable = directly over the cable route.
-Control = 50 m from the cable.
+Control = 50 m parallel to the cable.

 Regional Cable Impacts- Megafauna